britive/terraform-provider-britive/docs/index.md

 Use the navigation to the left to read about the available resources.

+!>Upgrading from a 2.x.x release to v3.0.0?
+This is a full rewrite of the provider.
+Back up your Terraform state before upgrading and review the [migration guide](guides/migration-guide.md) first.

 ## Migration Notes

 To reduce API calls during plan/apply, prefer ID-first configuration where supported: